19 DAYS ●

-Spend a full day exploring the sights of Delhi: stroll around the outside of the colossal Red Fort; visit Jama Masjid, India’s largest and most impressive mosque, and see Raj Ghat – a memorial to Mahatma Gandhi.
+Spend a full day exploring the sights of Delhi: pass by the colossal Red Fort; visit Jama Masjid, India’s largest and most impressive mosque, and see Raj Ghat – a memorial to Mahatma Gandhi.
 Visit Humayun’s Tomb before making a stop at India Gate.
 Finish in the heart of New Delhi at the grandiose Connaught Place.

-Fly to the UK, arriving home later the same or following day.
+Fly to the UK, arriving home later the or following day.

 All of our tour departures include international flights and taxes in the price.
 If the dates we have available for this tour don't suit your needs, or you are not sure travelling as part of a group is for you, maybe a Private Tour would be more ideal.

 Avg.
 Rain 20mm